 Intro.
-29. Legal tenure right holder refers to an individual or collective holder whose rights to land - including ownership and customary rights - are recognised by the relevant domestic law.17
+29. Legal tenure right holder refers to an individual or collective holder whose rights to land - including ownership and customary rights - are recognised by the relevant domestic law.

 Intro.
 30. Legitimate tenure right holder refers not only to an individual or collective holder whose rights to land are formally recognised by domestic law, but also to a holder whose rights, while not currently protected in the formal written law, are informally recognised and considered to be socially legitimate in local societies.
-18 In some instances, the rights may be communal or overlapping (e.g. some hold rights to use the land for pasture or agriculture or to use trees or collect firewood in the forest, while others hold rights to travel across the land or to drive cattle across it to obtain water at a river).
-Some may hold temporary use rights (e.g. tenants farming on land owned by the State or others) or seasonal rights (e.g.
+In some instances, the rights may be communal or overlapping (e.g. some hold rights to use the land for pasture or agriculture or to use trees or collect firewood in the forest, while others hold rights to travel across the land or to drive cattle across it to obtain water at a river).
+Some may hold temporary use rights (e.g. tenants farming on land owned by the State or others) or seasonal rights (e.g. pastoral communities who graze their livestock in the area on a seasonal basis).
+It should be noted that legitimate tenure right holders is now an internationally accepted term, as is evidenced by it featuring as one of the guiding principles of responsible tenure governance in the VGGT.
+Further, in using this term, consistent with the emphasis on protecting and respecting the rights of legitimate tenure right holders, the Guide most often refers to such holders whose rights are not recognised in the formal written domestic law.
+Legitimate tenure rights are in some jurisdictions recognised under unwritten customary laws and practices.

-17 FAO.
+&lt;sup>17 FAO.
 2016.
 Governance of Tenure Technical Guide No. 5, pp. 19-20.